11 Ways to Spice Up Your (Love to Eat) Life.

 Recommendation: the same as above, but now you have enough for you and your friends to bathe in it.

-I’m sure the spice I just injected in to your life will put some magic back into you kitchen, so you are welcome.
+I’m sure the spices I just injected in to your life with 11 types of Japanese condiments will put some magic back into your kitchen, so you are welcome.